top of page

 • Rated: G

 Fantasia is a great piece from Disney’s history.
 It was considered experimental at the time, with silent animation being comprised of a series of musical sequences.
-It’s an anthology film that acted as an homage to classical pieces.
+It’s an anthology film that acts as an homage to classical pieces.

-Each segment had designated colour schemes according to the themes of a musical piece, and three-dimensional puppets were created for referencing.
+Each segment had designated colour schemes according to the themes of a musical piece, and three-dimensional puppets were created for reference.
 It’s an outlier of Disney’s movies, very different from the old and modern classics we all love today.

 3. Idiots & Angels